rohankadekodi/cs360v-s23/project2.md

 Students learn a lot from this project, but it takes a lot of time to set up.
 We recommend starting on this project **early** and working on it concurrently with Project 1.
 Project 1's last due date is about a month before Project 2 is due, and Project 2 cannot be completed in a month.
 You will need to budget time to communicate with maintainers (who may or may not respond in a timely manner), to understand the components of the large codebases you will be working with, and to implement the changes.

+You will complete Project 2 in a group of 2-4 students.
+Please sign up for an existing Project 2 group on the "People" tab on Canvas.
+Your Project 2 group does not need to be the same as your Project 1 or Presentation groups.

 # Recommended open-source projects

 This is not an exhaustive list.
 Feel free to explore other projects!